sethusaim/Visibility-Climate-Prediction/README.md

 To build a classification methodology to visibility distance based on the given different climatic indicators in the training data.

 ### Approach to building the solution
-In the first place, whenever we start a machine learning project, we need to sign a data sharing agreement with the client, where sign off some of the parameters like,
+In the first place, whenever we start a machine learning project, w e need to sign a data sharing agreement with the client, where sign off some of the parameters like,

     1. Format of data - like csv format or json format,etc
     2. Number of Columns